f0e/blur/README.md

 A config is a full set of blur settings.
 They're kept one to a file in the `configs` folder of your config folder, named after the file - `configs/slowmo.cfg` is the config called `slowmo` - so a config can be copied between machines, or edited by hand, on its own.

 One of them is the default, which is what videos start on when you add them.
-Create, rename and delete configs from the dropdown at the top of the blur settings tab, and set which one is the default there too.
-Edits to every config are kept while the settings screen is open, so you can flick between them and save the lot in one go.
+Create, rename and delete configs from the dropdown at the top of the blur settings tab, and set which one is the default there too - the star marks it, and clicking the lit star unsets it again.

 Each video in the queue can be switched to a different config from its own dropdown, so a batch can mix them - a `slowmo` clip and a normal one rendered in one sitting.
 Switching a video's config also resets its mask options to whatever that config asks for.

+With no default set, videos are added to the queue without a config and their dropdown reads `select a config` until you pick one.
+Rendering then starts the videos that have a config and leaves the rest in the queue, telling you how many are still waiting on one.

+Edits to every config are kept while the settings screen is open, so you can flick between them and save the lot in one go.

 `blur-cli` takes `--config-name`, one per input, to say which config each video renders with: